VickyLegend/VickyLegend/README.md

 ## Studio

-All client engagements are handled through **Prime Motion Studio**.
+All client engagements are handled through **Noble Motion Studio**.
 For project enquiries, technical partnerships, or collaborations — reach out.

 ---